yangfar/AdvAttack_FedNIDS/README.md

 # AdvAttack_FedNIDS
-# After the thesis is accepted, it will be made public one after another
+# After the paper is accepted, it will be made public one after another